Search

 LEFT: Staked and labelled lettuce plant just prior to full flowering.
 RIGHT: lettuce seed heads ready to be harvested.
 The heads are ready to harvest when 50% of them are showing the feather like pappi.

-As the lettuce plant begins to go to seed it will grow much taller and heavier at the top as the seed heads fill out, which increase the risk of it toppling over.
+As the lettuce plant begins to go to seed it will grow much taller and heavier at the top as the seed heads fill out, which increases the risk of it toppling over.
 To prevent this tie the plant to the stake.

 As lettuce seed heads get close to shedding their seeds they first flower, then as the flowers wilt they give way to pappi, the white feather-like parachutes each seed has to propel it further from the parent plant when the seed heads burst open.